jangelchik/interest_equities_gold/README.md

 ### Raw Data Trends - Price of Gold, Central Bank Policy Rates, and Global Index Summary:
-While there are periods of time within the data the gold moves in tandem with our features, those trends and not consistent throughout our entire time window of the most recent ten years.
+While there are periods of time within the data the gold moves in tandem with our features, those trends and not consistent throughout our entire time window of approximately the most recent ten years.

 - Rates that stick out to me: Euro, Australian Dollar
 - Stock indices that stick out to me: Nasdaq, NYSE